JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 Like in this example, the structure of blocks is usually built to reflect the PSI structure of the file.
 In other words, there is a root block that covers the entire file and its nested children cover smaller portions like classes, functions, etc. down to statements, identifiers, or braces.
-If you compare the Psi and block structure above, similarities in the nesting become obvious.
+Comparing the PSI and block structure above reveals obvious similarities in the nesting.

 In general, however, PSI structure and formatting model are two different things serving different purposes.
 While the structure of formatting blocks and PSI are usually similar, they do not have to match one-to-one.
 Additionally, it is vital to understand that the formatter modifies only characters between blocks.
 Therefore, the tree of blocks must cover all non-whitespace characters the bottom-level, or otherwise, the formatter may delete the characters between blocks.
-On the other hand, spacing elements should never be covered by blocks unless you want the space to be left as it is.
+On the other hand, spacing elements should never be covered by blocks unless the space is intended to be left as it is.

 ## Implementation

-To format a file or a file fragment, plugin authors are required to take the following steps:
+To format a file or a file fragment, the following steps are required:

 * Implement [`FormattingModelBuilder`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/FormattingModelBuilder.java)
-  and register it as `com.intellij.lang.formatter` in the <path>plugin.xml</path>.
+  and register it as `com.intellij.lang.formatter` extension point in the <path>plugin.xml</path>.
 * The main purpose of the formatting model builder is its `createModel()` method that must provide a [`FormattingModel`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/FormattingModel.java) necessary for the framework to format the document.
-  As an argument, it gets the [`FormattingContext`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/FormattingContext.java) which provides text range, PSI element, and other information required for formatting.
+  As an argument, it receives a [`FormattingContext`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/FormattingContext.java) which provides text range, PSI element, and other information required for formatting.
 * The formatting model builds the tree of _blocks_ ([`Block`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/Block.java)) for the file where each block has associated indent, wrap, alignment, and spacing settings.
   Based on the provided tree of blocks, the formatting engine calculates the sequence of whitespace characters (spaces, tabs, and/or line breaks)